Skip to content

 • daemon control streaming

-• workflow event pipe from workflow-runner-v2
+• workflow event pipe from the installed workflow_runner plugin via shared animus-runtime-shared helpers

 • runner event persistence